jschulberg/Federalist-Papers-NLP/EDA.md

 print(fed_papers.head())

 ```

+                                                   lines     essay        word  \
+    0  addition defects already enumerated existing f...
+Essay 22    addition
+    1  addition defects already enumerated existing f...
+Essay 22     defects
+    2  addition defects already enumerated existing f...
+Essay 22     already
+    3  addition defects already enumerated existing f...
+Essay 22  enumerated
+    4  addition defects already enumerated existing f...
+Essay 22    existing

+          Essay                                              Title    Author  \
+    0  Essay 22  The Same Subject Continued: Other Defects of t...
+Hamilton
+    1  Essay 22  The Same Subject Continued: Other Defects of t...
+Hamilton
+    2  Essay 22  The Same Subject Continued: Other Defects of t...
+Hamilton
+    3  Essay 22  The Same Subject Continued: Other Defects of t...
+Hamilton
+    4  Essay 22  The Same Subject Continued: Other Defects of t...
+Hamilton

+                    Publication        Date
+    0  From the New York Packet  1787-12-14
+    1  From the New York Packet  1787-12-14
+    2  From the New York Packet  1787-12-14
+    3  From the New York Packet  1787-12-14
+    4  From the New York Packet  1787-12-14

 First, we create a few dataframes that can be used for analysis purposes later on.
 To generate these datasets, we have to get rid of some of the unnecessary words that don't signify very much to us.